 (Scroll down for a FULL calendar of fun)

-PBJ and Jazz Concert Series at Lincoln Theatre: Saturday, March 23: PBJ & Jazz with Bobby Floyd Trio featuring Mary McClendon.
+PBJ and Jazz Concert Series at Lincoln Theatre: Saturday, March 21: PBJ & Jazz with Waves de Ache.
 PBJ and Jazz concerts are 1 hour long interactive and casual concerts intended to introduce young children and their families to jazz and American music and feature some of Columbus’ finest musicians and ensembles.
 Kids can dance, sing, and may have a chance to interact with the performers and their instruments.
 The cost is $5 per person, with a $20 max per family.
 Children receive a peanut butter and jelly sandwich, juice, and a cookie.

 Hoot Family Film Series is the last Saturday of each month at Gateway Film Center.
-The theme for March 30 is The Moon.
+The theme for March 28 is Farm!

 Hilliard Kidsfest and Easter Fun at the Franklin County Fairgrounds: April 20 from 9 am-1pm Fun run and 5K Bunny Hop, Egg and Candy Hunt, Sleeping Beauty and the Bunny Pancake Breakfast, kids activities, and more.